Bankruptcy and 401k: How Bankruptcy May Affect Your Savings

 The federal government provides protections for retirement accounts during bankruptcy through federal exemptions, which can be crucial for debtors in other states.

 Section 222.21(2)(a) of the Florida statutes is clear that no matter what federal law says, 401k’s are exempt.
-For that matter so many other types of retirement accounts such as 403b accounts, SEP and simple IRAs, inherited IRAs and Roth IRAs (up to $1,362,800 per person as of June 2021) among others.
+For that matter, so many other types of retirement accounts such as 403b accounts, SEP IRAs, traditional IRAs, simple IRAs, inherited IRAs, and Roth IRAs (up to $1,362,800 per person as of June 2021) are also protected under Florida law.

 Though all tax-deferred retirement plans are protected under the above section of Florida law, other sections of the law specifically mention exemptions for pension plans for teachers, police officers, firefighters, county officers and employees, and state officers and employees.